-To do this, Alcidion concluded that MDHB needed to bring the data it had housed in many separate, disparate information systems together.
-By doing this, the data would be more useful and actionable for its staff, making it simple and fast for them to make the right care decisions based on real-time information.
+To achieve this, Alcidion worked with MDHB to identify the need to bring together the data it had housed in many separate, disparate information systems.
+In doing this, the data would be more useful and actionable for its staff, making it simple and fast for them to make the right care decisions based on real-time information.

-Finally, Miya Precision’s Hospital Operations Centre gives MDHB’s Managing Nurses a high-level overview of hospital bed occupancy in real-time, with the ability to drill down into individual departments and wards for more detailed insight.
+Finally, Miya Precision’s Command module gives MDHB’s Managing Nurses a high-level overview of hospital bed occupancy in real-time, with the ability to drill down into individual departments and wards for more detailed insight.

 “The information is displayed in an easy-to-read way and the system provides both charge nurses and nurse managers with the ability to see real-time updates on patient flow, which improves planning and ultimately ensures every patient is provided with the best care possible.”

 – Celina Eves, Executive Director of Nursing and Midwifery, MidCentral District Health Board

 Miya Precision is being used across all wards and the Emergency Department at Palmerston North Hospital, in addition to two wards at Horowhenua Health Centre.